Demystifying Digital – Florida’s Online Notary Law and the Imperative for Institutional Compliance

 Our online notaries work 9am – 5pm eastern time Monday through Friday.
 We offer a Priority-RUSH option that can accommodate your online notarization needs after hours, on weekends, and on most holidays.

-We are experts in international online notarizations, standing out as one of the select businesses equipped to provide this unique service.
+We specialize in international online notarizations, making us one of the few businesses uniquely qualified to offer this service.

-Our commitment to excellence has driven us to invest in innovative biometric ID-verification technology, empowering us to conduct remote online notarizations globally.
-For individuals who aren't U.S. citizens and are situated outside the United States, a current passport is essential to access our service.
+Our dedication to excellence has led us to invest in cutting-edge biometric ID verification technology, allowing us to perform remote online notarizations worldwide.
+For non-U.S. citizens located outside the United States, a valid passport is required to use our service.

 Indeed, we have Spanish-speaking notaries on our team, ensuring we cater to the needs of the Spanish-speaking community effectively.